aryansingh186/PolyProof--Module1/README.md

 10. Get Balance on Polygon:
 Replace the tokenAddress variable in the getBalance.js script with the obtained Polygon contract address.
 Run npx hardhat run scripts/getBalance.js --network mumbai to view your new Polygon balance.

+# MyCollectibles NFT Collection

+Welcome to the MyCollectibles NFT Collection project!
+This repository contains a smart contract and scripts for creating and managing ERC721A tokens based on the MyCollectibles collection.
+This ReadMe provides an overview of the project's components, features, and execution steps.

+## Project Overview

+The MyCollectibles NFT Collection project focuses on creating and managing a collection of unique Non-Fungible Tokens (NFTs) using the ERC721A standard.
+The smart contract `MyCollectibles` extends the ERC721A contract and provides functionality for minting NFTs, transferring them, and querying balances.

+## Smart Contract Details

+- **Contract:** The `MyCollectibles` contract is deployed and extends the ERC721A contract, serving as the blueprint for the NFT collection.
+- **Max Quantity:** The contract limits the total number of tokens that can be created to 5.
+- **Base URL:** The base URL for NFT metadata is set to an IPFS gateway.
+- **Prompt Description:** A prompt description is provided for users interacting with the NFT collection.
+- **Constructor:** The contract is initialized with a name, symbol, and owner address.
+- **Minting:** The contract owner can mint up to 5 NFTs at once.
+- **Base URI Override:** The base URI for NFTs is overridden to provide metadata URLs.
+- **Prompt Description Function:** Provides access to the stored prompt description.

+## Getting Started

+Before you begin, ensure you have the required tools and knowledge.
+Follow the steps outlined in the "Prerequisites" and "Execution" sections to successfully set up and execute the project.

+### Prerequisites

+- Setup image generation tools (DALLE 2, Midjourney, or Lexica).
+- Obtain an IPFS account for securely storing NFT images.
+- Familiarize yourself with Ethereum and Polygon networks.
+- Install the Hardhat framework for contract deployment and testing.

+### Execution Steps

+1. **Generate Images:** Utilize AI models to create a collection of 5 unique NFT images.
+2. **IPFS Storage:** Upload the generated NFT images to IPFS for secure storage.
+3. **Deploy Contract:** Deploy the `MyCollectibles` contract on the Ethereum network.
+4. **Implement Function:** Enhance the contract by implementing the `getPromptDescription` function.
+5. **Mint NFTs:** Write a script to batch mint 5 NFTs to the contract.
+6. **Approve Transfer:** Prepare NFTs for transfer to the Polygon network.
+7. **Deposit to FxChain:** Deposit NFTs to the Ethereum FxChain network.
+8. **Check Balance:** Verify the NFT wallet balance on the FxChain network.

+## Script Details

+- **Batch Mint ERC721A Tokens:** Mint 5 ERC721A tokens on the Ethereum network.
+- **Transfer ERC721A Tokens to Ethereum FxChain Network:** Transfer tokens to Ethereum FxChain.
+- **ERC721A Token Balance Checker:** Check token balance of a wallet address.

+## Video Explanation

+For a visual walkthrough of the project, watch the [video explanation](https://www.loom.com/share/cc04d5669e45456b9e92ea1e5290f898?sid=6f525785-29fa-4720-9b01-43e1eadca01a).

+## License

+This project is licensed under the [MIT License](LICENSE).